thecooldaniel/vscode-stm32f407vg-boilerplate/README.md

 `main.c` and `main.asm` come pre-configured in the `Makefile`, tasks, and launch settings.
 If you would like to add more source files, remember to add them to the appropriate entry in the `Makefile`.
 If you want to change the name `main`, make sure to change all occurences in `tasks.json`, `launch.json`, and the `Makefile`.

-**Can I use this on Windows?**
+**Can I use this on Windows / macOS?**

-If you are on Windows 10 and want to use this project, I recommend using [VS Code Remote](https://code.visualstudio.com/docs/remote/remote-overview) and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-There may be extra configuration involved.
+I recommend running Linux in a virtual machine then opening a remote session into it using [VSCode Remove Development](https://code.visualstudio.com/docs/remote/remote-overview).
+Make sure to pass all the relevant USB devices for your device into the guest.

 ## Thanks
 * [Marus](https://github.com/Marus) for Cortex-Debug